 One of the most common excuses animal-eaters give as to why they "could never go vegan" is that it's not healthy.

-That is why the major dietetics and nutrition organizations in the world - the people qualified to make such statements - agree that vegan and vegetarian diets can be just as healthy as standard omnivorous diets.
+Which is why the major dietetics and nutrition organizations in the world - the people qualified to make such statements - agree that vegan and vegetarian diets can be just as healthy as standard omnivorous diets.

-Academy of Nutrition and Dietetics (formerly known as American Dietetic Association)
+Academy of Nutrition and Dietetics

 It is the position of the Academy of Nutrition and Dietetics that appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate, and may provide health benefits for the prevention and treatment of certain diseases.
 These diets are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood, and for athletes.
-See also.

 Dietitians of Canada